 Students must submit their Application for Master's Degree form no later than the term before they complete their program of study.
-For information about graduation application, see: https://sou.edu/student-services/enrollment/degrees/ Students also pay a fee for each degree application directly to the EnrollmentServices Center.
+For information about applying for graduation see: https://sou.edu/student-services/enrollment/degrees/ Students also pay a fee for each degree application directly to the Raider Student Services.

-Those students who want to participate in Commencement but who will not complete their program untilSummer term must submit their Application for Master's Degree no later than the end of April.
+Those students who want to participate in Commencement but who will not complete their program until Summer term must submit their Application for Master's Degree no later than the end of April.